webcrank/webcrank.scala/README.md

 are looking for something small to start with:
  * The issues page should be full of things to look at.
- * Grab the code and grep for FIX, some of them will just be questions, but their should be some low hanging fruit.
+ * Grab the code and grep for FIX, some of them will just be questions, but there should be some low hanging fruit.
  * Help with planning is always appreciated.
 Look at webmachine and what we are missing.
 Describing features required to implement the debugging tools would be incredibly useful.